 Determine whether or not you’re eligible for a full medical license.
 This can open up some doors for you, check out the FAQ for more details.
 If you require a license for your next job, apply ASAP because it can take a few months.

-Determine how you will get health insurance.
+Determine how you will get health insurance if you will be unemployed for some time.
 I went through healthcare.gov initially.

 That’s the end of the guide!
 There’s much more website, so go explore and feel free to give me feedback of any kind!